 - Breakout Character: While Bumblebee was always part of the core cast of Autobots, the live-action films focused much more heavily on him than previous incarnations, and his prominence in later media was ramped up accordingly.
 After Optimus, Bumblebee is the most well-known and most heavily-marketed of the Transformers.

-- Kid-Appeal Character: His smaller size, more friendly personality than the stern Optimus, and close relationships with humans cements him in this role in most incarnations.
+- Kid-Appeal Character: Bumblebee is the former Trope Namer.
+His smaller size, more friendly personality than the stern Optimus, and close relationships with humans cements him in this role in most incarnations.

 - Number Two: While Jazz is usually depicted as Optimus' lieutenant in the Autobot hierarchy, Bumblebee is one of Optimus' most trusted soldiers and friends, and is the Autobot most likely to be trusted with important missions.
 In some media he takes over Jazz's typical role as Optimus' second-in-command.

-- Pint Sized Power House: Bumblebee is smaller than most other Transformers, but no less powerful, and can fight bots much larger than him and win.
+- Pint Sized Power House: He is usually smaller than most other Transformers, but no less powerful or brave, and can fight bots much larger than him and win.